ulmefors/CarND-Behavorial-Cloning/README.md

 # Behavioral cloning to steer a car
-This project is from [Udacity Self-Driving Car Engineer Nanodegree](https://www.udacity.com/drive) where the aim is to teach a car to steer around a track by feeding camera images and steering angles into a Convolutional Neural Network.
+This project is from [Udacity Self-Driving Car Engineer Nanodegree](https://www.udacity.com/drive) where the aim is to teach a car to steer around a track.
- The model is not manually taught what features to prioritize (e.g. lane markings) but must create helpful features itself in order to predict steering angle based on the camera images.
+Camera images and steering angles are fed into a Convolutional Neural Network.
+The CNN learns to create and prioritize features that enable steering angle prediction using only images as input.

 ## Data
 The data used was entirely from Udacity
 [Track 1 sample data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) which consists
 of more than 8000 rows, each of which has three front-facing camera images as well as a steering wheel reading.
-Positive reading indicates right turn and negative reading left turn.
+Positive and negative readings correspond to right and left turn respectively.
 For complex CNNs it's always desired to have access to large amounts of data in order to build a model that generalizes well.

 The sample data had the following distribution with a bias for driving straight.
 It was found that using this data as-is resulted in the car